 Diagnosis is by eliciting tingling or pain on tapping the area just below the affected ankle and with nerve conduction studies.
 Treatment includes corticosteroid injections, and rarely surgery to decompress the nerve.

 This is a condition in which the second, third or fourth toe gradually becomes bent and cannot be straightened.
-It is due to unusually long metatarsal bones and poor foot posture leading to pain in the ball of the foot when wearing narrow toed shoes.
-Diagnosis is with physical examination and treatment involves using toe pads, wearing wide toed shoes and surgery to correct the deformity if medical management fails to relieve the symptoms.
+It is due to unusually long metatarsal bones and poor foot posture leading to pain in the ball of the foot when wearing narrow-toed shoes.
+Diagnosis is with a physical examination, and treatment involves using toe pads, wearing wide-toed shoes and surgery to correct the deformity if medical management fails to relieve the symptoms.

 The metatarsophalangeal joint of the great toe is the commonest joint to be involved in gouty arthritis.
 An elevated level of uric acid leads to deposition of uric acid crystals in the joint and the subsequent swelling of the great toe is called podagra.
 Treatment consists of anti-inflammatory drugs in the acute phase of the illness, followed by drugs to decrease the uric acid levels in the chronic phase of the illness.

 This is inflammation of the thick fascia along the sole of the foot.
 Excessive physical activity during kicking or jumping, with stretching of the long plantar ligament, may also lead to plantar fasciitis.
 Patients usually complain of heel pain worse on waking up in the morning and relieved by walking.